kathiwaury/ProteomicsPipeline/README.md

 ## Set up

-1. Download the all files of the repository.
+1. Download the files of the repository.
-2. Move the two required csv files into the same directory.
+2. Move the two required csv files into the same directory where you saved the downloaded files.
 3. Edit plan.R by replacing "path/to/csvfile" with the file name of the two csv files in data_in and protein_info_in respectively.
 4. Set the directory containing the repository files as your working directory.
 5. Run the following code